kunjgit/GameZone/Games/Brick_Breaker/README.md

 <br>

 ## **Description 📃**
-- This is a classic Brick Breaking Game made using HTML & CSS only that we all know and love!
+- This is a classic Brick Breaking Game made using HTML & CSS, JS only that we all know and love!

 ## **functionalities 🎮**
 - Features of a classic Brick Breaking Game